Forced to drop medical aid focuses on living without insurance.

-Gradually peace came to our hearts and we decided to take the plunge, but with a proviso.
+Gradually peace came to our hearts and we decided to take the plunge but with a proviso.
 We were going to vigorously apply our minds to the precepts of better health, and set aside a sinking-fund.
 Many thought we were crazy.
-Others called us fanatics; my cousin said I became a food snob.
+Others called us fanatics; my cousin said I had become a food snob.

 but in retrospect it was one of the most beneficial decisions we ever

 made.
 We have hardly been sick in ten-years, with only one serious

 hiccough, and take no medication; that is pretty unusual in one's eighth decade.

 Have we got it all right?
 Certainly not because greater well-being is a moving target, but it is better to aim your best shots, missing periodically, than be ostriches and pretend sickness will never breach the moat.

 With hindsight, where would I start after ten years of doing our damnedest to be disgustingly healthy?
 Oddly it would be with making a probiotic.
 Kefir was our choice, but it could be this homemade sauerkraut recipe or kombucha, for example.
 There is a huge amount coming out in the scientific literature about the great importance of a healthy microbiome; the bugs inhabiting out intestines.

 Our first step in fact was to start an organic garden.
 Enjoying a large part of our food, freshly-picked and with no toxic pesticides provided the many coloured fruits and vegetables that we consume daily.

 Research revealing that those eating at least 7 coloured foods daily have a 35% lower all-cause of death had a profound effect on our thinking.
 We aim for ten to fifteen.